Land transport of livestock standards and guidelines

 Part B: Species specific requirements

-Each species section details standards and guidelines for:
+Each species section details standards for:

-• segregation of certain classes of stock
+• Segregation of certain classes of stock.

-The species specific guidelines give recommendations on such details as:
+The species-specific guidelines give recommendations on:

 • considerations for long distance travel and fitness